lawrence-chillrud/ece475/README.md

     ```pip install pyradiomics```
 -->

 We extract radiomic features from the `.nii.gz` files by running the `extract_features.py` script.
-This should output the file `ee475_data.csv`, which can be used for downstream ML tasks.
+This should output the file `NSCLC_features.csv`, which can be used for downstream ML tasks.

 ## References